Hatchery Permitting and Reporting

 Hatchery Permits

-Hatchery Permits are required for the construction and/or operation of a private non-profit salmon hatchery in Alaska.
-Issuance of a Hatchery Permit requires an extensive review of the proposed hatchery, including the suitability of the proposed site, the hatchery design, the effects on fisheries, and the potential effects on wild salmon stocks, as well as a public hearing.
+Hatchery Permits are required for the construction and/or operation of a private non-profit salmon or shellfish hatchery in Alaska.
+Issuance of a Hatchery Permit requires an extensive review of the proposed hatchery, including the suitability of the proposed site, the hatchery design, the effects on fisheries, and the potential effects on wild stocks, as well as a public hearing.
 Hatchery Permits are not transferable and do not expire.

 - Hatchery Permit Application Process and Additional Information